-In the professional experience placements for EDUC7535 and EDUC7540, supervising teachers are required to include feedback on the preservice teacher's ability to teach effectively in their primary specialisation.
+In the professional experience placements for EDUC3750 and EDUC4750, supervising teachers are required to include feedback on the preservice teacher's ability to teach effectively in their primary specialisation.
 Moderation of a preservice teacher's performance will also occur between the school and the university during the UQ Facilitator's visits and lesson observations.
+Refer also to Appendix H for guidelines for making judgements based on a preservice teacher's specialisation.